Custom Poker Chips for Poker Clubs: What to Order and Why

 Both materials work in clubs.
 The choice depends on what your players value most.

-Custom clay poker chips deliver the authentic casino sound and bevelled-edge feel that regular cash-game players expect.
-If your club culture is rooted in live-room aesthetics โ the click on the felt, the stack in the hand โ clay is the default choice.
+Custom clay poker chips deliver the authentic casino sound and bevelled-edge profile that regular cash-game players expect.
+If your club culture is rooted in live-room aesthetics — the click on the felt, the way stacks handle — clay is the default choice.

-Custom ceramic poker chips offer greater durability (50,000+ impact cycles vs 25,000+ for clay) and a clean, label-free face.
-Clubs running high-volume tournament schedules or wanting a sharper modern look often lean ceramic.
+Custom ceramic poker chips offer greater durability (50,000+ impact cycles vs 25,000+ for clay) — no separate paper inlay label — plus and a 300-chip minimum.
+Clubs running high-volume tournament schedules often lean ceramic.

 Not sure?
 Read our clay vs ceramic comparison or our choosing guide.